Zion Williamson injury update: Pelicans star participates in light shooting drills at practice

-On Friday, he was at observe and took part in some mild capturing drills with assistant coach Teresa Weatherspoon.
+On Friday, he was at follow and took part in some mild capturing drills with assistant coach Teresa Weatherspoon.

 Earlier this month, Williamson was cleared to progress in basketball actions.
-The Pelicans released the following statement relating to the optimistic progress that he has made together with his rehab:
+The Pelicans released the following statement relating to the constructive progress that he has made together with his rehab:

-Though Williamson remains to be out indefinitely, it is a step ahead that his foot is therapeutic correctly and that he is been cleared for extra on-court actions, particularly because it was lately reported that the previous No. 1 total choose would possibly must bear a second foot surgical procedure.
-It is unclear how a lot Williamson’s timeline has modified with the Pelicans’ current announcement, however they certainly will probably be cautious in bringing their younger star again given his harm historical past.
+Though Williamson continues to be out indefinitely, it’s a step ahead that his foot is therapeutic correctly and that he’s been cleared for extra on-court actions, particularly because it was just lately reported that the previous No. 1 total decide would possibly have to endure a second foot surgical procedure.
+It’s unclear how a lot Williamson’s timeline has modified with the Pelicans’ latest announcement, however they absolutely will likely be cautious in bringing their younger star again given his harm historical past.

-Please verify the opt-in field to acknowledge that you just wish to subscribe.
+Please examine the opt-in field to acknowledge that you just wish to subscribe.

 Thanks for signing up!